sjcode236/platf/sre/prometh/DCGM.md

 Step 3: Import the Official NVIDIA Dashboard in Grafana
 =NVIDIA provides a pre-built, production-grade Grafana dashboard designed specifically for DCGM Exporter.
+1. Go to your Grafana web interface.
+2. In the left navigation bar, click the Plus (+) icon or Dashboards, and select Import.
+3. In the "Import via grafana.com" field, paste the official NVIDIA Dashboard ID: 12239
+4. Click Load.
+5. On the options page, select your Prometheus instance from the data source dropdown menu.
+6. Click Import.
+    You will see live panels displaying GPU Temperature, Power Usage, VRAM allocation, and SM (streaming multiprocessor) Utilization.
+7. 7
+8.